 “The Moving, Breathing Birth class was a really nice chance to spend some quiet time connecting with my husband.
 It allowed us to slow down and enjoy some time being together and also helped us to focus on our baby and the big changes that were about to occur in our lives.
 We also learned some great partner postures and ways my husband could support me during labor.”

 “I found Amy’s class to be very helpful in learning positions and techniques for keeping Aleks comfortable during labor.
 We both really enjoyed the class and recommend it to anyone who is looking for an alternative to standard birthing classes. “

 ~ Grahm Leitner

-“My husband & I attended Amy’s Partner Prenatal Yoga Workshop in preparation for the birth of our first child.
+“My husband & I attended Amy’s Moving, Breathing Birth in preparation for the birth of our first child.
 The theme throughout the class was to use each other as supports, to communicate in ways that will allow both of us to experience the birth fully, to allow the experience to bring us closer together.
 All of these tools have helped both of us to feel so much more confident and excited about the birthing process.”

 ~ Sarah & Ben Loveless